pharo-open-documentation/pharo-wiki/General/GithubActions.md

 ```

 This configuration will execute all the tests loaded by the `BaselineOfMyProject` and build the coverage of all packages starting by `MyProject-` for [Coveralls](https://coveralls.io/).
-If you enabled your repository in coveralls ([https://coveralls.io/repos/new](https://coveralls.io/repos/new)), the results will be uploaded automatically.
+If you enabled your repository in coveralls ([https://coveralls.io/repos/new](https://coveralls.io/repos/new)), the results would be uploaded automatically.

 ![Coveralls screenshot](GithubActions_coveralls.png)

-For more informations check: [SmalltalkCI guide on coverage](https://github.com/hpi-swa/smalltalkCI/blob/master/docs/COVERAGE.md).
+For more information, check: [SmalltalkCI guide on coverage](https://github.com/hpi-swa/smalltalkCI/blob/master/docs/COVERAGE.md).

 ### Using custom scripts

 SmalltalkCI offers some hooks to be able to run some Pharo scripts at different moments of the project loading and testing.
-Four hooks are availables:
+Four hooks are available:
 - `preLoading` : Executed before loading the project
 - `postLoading` : Executed after loading the project
 - `preTesting` : Executed before testing the project